Accommodation FAQs: Arriving at University

 - Towels and toiletries

 Please do not bring large appliances to University.
-Essential kitchen items are provided and these have been electrically tested for safety.
+Essential kitchen items are provided within your student accommodation at Buckingham and these have been electrically tested for safety.
 Items brought to University that are not safe, or do not comply with UK / University regulations will be confiscated.

-In order to ensure your time with us is not only comfortable and enjoyable, safety is very important.
+In order to ensure your time in student accommodation at Buckingham is not only comfortable and enjoyable, safety is very important.
 Some items are permitted but must be kept in the kitchen others are not permitted at all.
-Prohibited and Confiscation List
+Please refer to the Prohibited and Confiscation List for further information.

 No. Pets are not allowed on campus.